anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit/compliance_unit.juvix.md

 ### Delta

-Compliance unit delta is used to compute action and transaction deltas and is itself computed from resource deltas: `delta = sum(r.delta(deltaExtraInpu(r))) for r in outputResources - sum(r.delta(deltaExtraInput(r)) for r in inputResources))`.
+Compliance unit delta is used to compute action and transaction deltas and is itself computed from resource deltas: `delta = sum(r.delta(deltaExtraInput(r))) for r in outputResources - sum(r.delta(deltaExtraInput(r)) for r in inputResources))`.
 Note that the delta is computed by the prover (who knows the resource objects of resources associated with the unit) and is a part of the instance.
 The compliance proof must ensure the correct computation of delta from the resource deltas available at the proving time.

 #### Delta for computing balance